mbbu/Reproducible_Genomics_Project/README.md

 **Venue:** Bioinformatics Training Lab, Carol Wilson

-**Capacity:** The training lab has a capacity of 20, therefore, please secure your spot by replying to this email before 21st April 2019.
+**Capacity:** The training lab has a capacity of 20, therefore, please secure your spot by applying through [this link](provide REDCap Link) before 21st April 2019.

 **Website:** The resources used in this training are – or will be – available on the website: